 To change how we move is immediate.
 We know it in that moment.
 It is something concrete, something that is observable, not only to ourselves but often to others as well.

 My Own Journey

 The second lesson in no way resembled the first.
 I was in a different position, and while the overall quality of how he touched was the same, the ways in which he moved me were completely different.
 At the end of the session, he told me to get up when I was ready.
-I slowly moved my head left and right indicating no. He said to me, No?
-And I said, No. He asked my why, and I explained that I didnt want to go where I was going.
-I was on my way to give an estimate for a carpentry job at my uncles office, and at that moment, all my feelings about doing that kind of work crystallized into a very clear and quiet no.
+I slowly moved my head left and right indicating no. He said to me, “No?’
+And I said, “No.” He asked me why, and I explained that I didn’t want to go where I was going.
+I was on my way to give an estimate for a carpentry job at my uncle’s office, and at that moment, all my feelings about doing that kind of work crystallized into a very clear and quiet “no.”

 Subsequently, I returned for a third lesson, after which I decided I wanted to learn how to do this work, thinking I would much prefer to do this, rather than carpentry, to support my nascent acting career.

 I can honestly say I had no idea what I was getting into.
 After four years of study, I began my practice of the Feldenkrais Method, and it is all I have been doing ever since.
 My work with actors developed over the years with assorted groups, in different universities, and for several years, at a wonderful laboratory in the New Actors Workshop in New York City.
 The synthesis of the Feldenkrais Method and its specific applications for actors has become somewhat of a specialty of mine, but as you will see, working with any Feldenkrais practitioner will provide you with the means toward becoming more embodied.